What Is a Personal Loan?

 - Interest is a percent of the principle that is charged by the lender for the use of their funds.
-The average personal loan interest rate was 8.73% in 2022, according to the Federal Reserve.
+The average personal loan interest rate was 10.82% in 2023.

 - APR stands for annual percentage rate.
 For personal loans, APR combines the interest rate with any fees or charges, such as an origination fee.
 If there are no extra fees or charges on a personal loan, the APR will only account for the interest, making the APR and interest percentage the same.

 - A term is the amount of time you must repay the loan.
 A typical personal loan term is two to seven years.

 - The monthly payment for a personal loan is the amount you are charged monthly to repay the loan.
 There are government affiliated personal loan calculators available to help you estimate your monthly payment cost.